Skip to main content

 EU Regulation 261 (EU261) defines the passenger rights for those facing flight delays, cancellations, or denied boarding whilst flying within, to, or from the European Union (EU).
 Passengers may receive compensation ranging from €250 to €600 depending on the flight distance and delay duration.
 The regulation also mandates airlines to provide assistance like meals, refreshments, and accommodation depending on the delay length, and covers all flights operated by EU airlines as well as any departing from an EU airport.
 The United Kingdom, whilst no longer technically a part of the EU, also continues to offer the same rights to delayed travellers through "retained EU law”.

-Beyond the fact that this ruling from the US Department of Transportation applies to US-based flights, there are differences in specific conditions and compensatory measures.
+Beyond the fact that this ruling from the US Department of Transportation applies to US-based flights, we see differences in the specific conditions and compensatory measures between the two rulings.
 The largest difference being that EU261 does not specify the need for automatic refunds, meaning consumers need to manually file a claim for compensation.
-The DOT has specifically imposed this new rule so that passengers can avoid “searching through airline websites to figure out how to make the request, filling out extra “digital paperwork,” or at times waiting for hours on the phone.”
+The DOT has imposed this new rule so that passengers can avoid “searching through airline websites to figure out how to make the request, filling out extra “digital paperwork,” or at times waiting for hours on the phone.”

 Expert insights on the automatic refund rule